klan86at/Agentic-AI/task_manager/jivas/jivas/docs/architcture.md

 ## How It Works

 1. **User Interaction:**
-  Users interact with the agent via chat or API.
+  Users interact with the agent via chat.

 2. **Intent Detection:**
-  The agent uses LLM-powered actions to understand user requests (e.g., add, list, or edit tasks).
+  The agent uses LLM-powered actions to understand user requests (e.g., add, list tasks).

 3. **Action Execution:**
   Relevant custom actions are triggered: